 - Impact Investing: Social Impact Bonds and the role of institutional investors.

-- Define long term investments and illustrate their relevance in the current economic and social scenario.
+- Define who are long term investors, what are long term investments and illustrate their relevance.

-- Identify long term investors and how do they make their investment decisions.
+- Identify long term investors how do they make their investment decisions.

-- Define the role of Public Private Partnerships, their different features acress sectors and their deep functioning mechanisms.
+- Define the role of Public Private Partnerships, their different features acress sectors and their deep functioning mechanism.